brink182/cfg-loader/Source/README-CFG.txt

 #   Any filename is supported as long as a corresponding translation
 #   file exists
 #
+# load_unifont = [0], 1
+#   Specifies if unifont.dat should be loaded or not. unifont.dat contains
+#   all the unicode characters, required for ASIAN language support so that
+#   translation or wiitdb info shows up correctly.
+#   Note: the LATIN unicode set is already embedded into the loader,
+#   so to display German, French, Spanish, etc... unifont.dat is not needed
+#
+#
 # Game Compatibility Options:
 # ===========================
 #